-Taboos surrounding women aren’t a new thing.
-Whether it be body hair, going bra-free, or God forbid something as natural as having a period, our patriarchal society sometimes looses it’s cool over the acknowledgement of these completely normal things.
-Last night wasn’t an exception.
+Taboos surrounding women isn't a new thing.
+Whether it's body hair, going bra-free, or God forbid something as natural as having a period, our patriarchal society sometimes looses its cool over the acknowledgement of these completely normal things.
+And last night wasn't an exception.

-Award shows are great including this year's Emmy’s We saw television’s most talented people take away awards (any other The People v.
+Award shows are great, and during this year's Emmy's we saw television's most talented people take away awards (any other The People v.
 O.J.
-Simpson fans?), but for some reason the event isn’t what’s making the headlines today, but rather tampons are instead.
+Simpson fans?), but for some reason the event or the talent isn't what's making headlines today.
+Tampons are.

 “Who are you wearing?” is a tedious question that gets asked on the red carpet over and over again, especially for women.
-Sure, who doesn’t love a wonderful dress?
-But it’s tiring, and debatably sexist, when men get asked about their careers and topics that surround it but women mostly get asked about things in regards to their appearance.
-Frankly it’s gotten to the point where it’s just boring.
+Sure, who doesn't love a wonderful dress?
+But it's tiring and debatably sexist, considering that men get asked about their careers and topics that surround it but women mostly get asked about topics in regards to their appearance.
+Frankly it's gotten to the point where it's just boring.
 So who better to spice it up?
 Amy Schumer, of course.

-While being interviewed by Giuliana Rancic, Schumer was of course asked who she was wearing.
+While being interviewed by Giuliana Rancic, Schumer was asked who she was wearing.
 Her response?
 “A Vivienne Westwood dress, Tom Ford shoes, and an OB tampon.”
 That's when people lost their minds.